thomaseckel/wordpress-nonces/README.md

 Initialization.

 The class Environment delivers the data which are normally delivered by WordPress.
 In this example the class deliveres the data directly.
-In practical use with WordPress we have to change it to read the data fron WordPress.
+In practical use with WordPress we have to change it to read the data from WordPress.
 ```php
 	$environment = new Eckel\Nonces\Environment();
 	$nonce_object = new Eckel\Nonces\Nonce();